188.8.131.52 The Benefits of Merit Badges

 There must be attention to each individual’s projects and his fulfillment of all requirements.
 We must know that every Scout—actually and personally—completed them.
 If, for example, a requirement uses words like “show,” “demonstrate,” or “discuss,” then every Scout must do that.
 It is unacceptable to award badges on the basis of sitting in classrooms watching demonstrations, or remaining silent during discussions.
 It is sometimes reported that Scouts who have received merit badges through group instructional settings have not fulfilled all the requirements.
 To offer a quality merit badge program, council and district advancement committees should ensure the following are in place for all group instructional events.

-There must be attention to each individual’s projects and his fulfillment of all requirements.
+There must be attention to each individual’s projects and his or her fulfillment of all requirements.
 We must know that every Scout—actually and personally—completed them.

-Suggestions for new merit badges may be sent to email@example.com .
+Suggestions for new merit badges may be sent to firstname.lastname@example.org .
 Ideas are researched for relevance to the BSA mission and the needs of today’s youth and families.
-Subject matter must spark interest in Scout-age boys; thus part of the process involves presenting submissions to a youth panel.
+Subject matter must spark interest in Scout-age boys and girls; thus part of the process involves presenting submissions to a youth panel.

 All merit badges are reviewed periodically to improve relevance, consistency, and also requirement and content accuracy.
 Merit badge counselors, unit leadership, parents, and youth are encouraged to send suggestions or comments to email@example.com .
 All submissions are reviewed and considered as merit badges and pamphlets are revised.
 Feedback has been invaluable in correcting errors, updating material, and enhancing content.